OCR-D/spec/web_api.md

 ## REST API for Processors

 In the [Distributed System Architecture](#distributed-system-architecture), we describe a case, where a processor runs as a server instead of its usual one-shot mode.
-This section describe the Processor API in detail.
+This section describe the REST API of processor in detail, which we call it _Processor API_.

 ### Why do we need this?